kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
 Disabling the feature gate causes:
-- API server to reject new/updated ResourceSlices with `sharingAffinity`
+- API server to reject new/updated `ResourceSlice`s with `sharingAffinity`
-- Scheduler to ignore existing `sharingAffinity` fields (permissive sharing)
+- Scheduler to ignore existing `sharingAffinity` fields for future placement decisions

 Existing allocations continue to work.
-New allocations may allow incompatible sharing, which drivers should handle at prepare time.
+New allocations may become more permissive, so the driver must continue validating compatibility at prepare time.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The scheduler resumes enforcing `sharingAffinity`.
-Existing allocations are not affected.
-New allocations will respect affinity constraints.
+The scheduler resumes enforcing `sharingAffinity` for future placement decisions.
+Existing allocations are not evicted.
+If there are active allocations whose affinity cannot be reconstructed, the corresponding devices may be treated conservatively until they become clean.

 ###### Are there any tests for feature enablement/disablement?